crashlooping/docker-compose-stack-backup-restore/README.md

   password: your-very-strong-password-here # optional, must be >16 chars
   max_backups: 10 # optional, default is 10
   prefix: dcsbr # required, prefix for all backup files
+  sudo_required: false # optional, default is false.
+Set to true if you need sudo to access the source directories
 ```

 ---